thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *That makes sense.
 Are you suggesting rotating and stretching are the two building blocks of all transformations done by dot-products, not just ortho(normal) ones?*

-That's a very quick jump ahead, but totally accurate :) In fact, rotation and stretching are not only two, but **the only two** building blocks.
-We'll soon see how this is the case, but first let's take it slow and enjoy ourselves some nice visualizations.
+That's a very quick jump ahead, but totally accurate :) We'll soon see how this is the case, but first let's take it slow and enjoy ourselves some nice visualizations.
 This time, the set $ \\{ v_1, v_2, v_3 \\} $  is allowed to be neither "ortho" nor "normal" as you suggested:

 <center class='js'>
   <label class='switch'> <input type='checkbox' id='switch_general_transform'> <div class='slider'></div></label>